Robot-Assisted Thoracic Procedures

 - Instructions on what you should eat and how to restrict your activity

-- Nutrition through a feeding tube in the days after surgery (You will gradually progress from a liquid to a solid diet.)
+- Nutrition through an IV or feeding tube in the days after surgery; you will gradually progress from a liquid to a solid diet

 - Directions on how to do deep breathing and coughing exercises